Parliamentary.ai

 Overview

 This bill grants the Secretary of State the power to abolish National Park Authorities in England.
-The bill outlines the process for abolishing these authorities, including transferring their functions to local councils, and requires parliamentary approval for any such action.
+It allows for the transfer of their functions to local authorities and includes provisions for parliamentary approval of any such abolition.

 Description